simplegeo/barker/README.rst

 (JSON-formatted) information about a given host.

 Clive is capable of publishing the collected output of Pods as messages on an AMQP queue.
-See ``clive publish`` for more information.
+See ``clive help publish`` for more information.

 For now that is all, but there is definitely more to come!
 Clive is under active development and will change very frequently.
 You probably